 - In the case of a bomb threat: - Don't touch any suspicious objects-report them to the police.
 Depending on the instructions given by authorities, leave the building with your belongings or immediately take cover.
 Leave the doors and windows open, and don't touch the light switches. - When leaving the building, don't use the elevators-only use the stairs.
-Upon reaching the exit, get as far away from the building as possible and obey the police or other authorities who have responded to the call. - · In the case of a shooter: - You have three options: 1. flee the scene if it is safe, 2. go into a lock down, or 3. take action against the shooter. - Run away from the threat if you can, as fast as you can and never run in a straight line. - If you are in a classroom/studio/shop the senior employee/faculty member should immediately lock students and themselves in the room (if possible), o If you are in the hallway seek shelter in the nearest securable room, lock the room and cover the windows. - If you are at an outdoor unsecured area, seek shelter in the nearest building, locate a securable room, lock yourself in the room and close off the windows. - Never arbitrarily activate a building alarm to evacuate a building unless directed to do so by Campus Safety, as this may alert the intruder of pending response activities, and worsen the situation
+Upon reaching the exit, get as far away from the building as possible and obey the police or other authorities who have responded to the call. - In the case of a shooter: - You have three options: 1. flee the scene if it is safe, 2. go into a lock down, or 3. take action against the shooter. - Run away from the threat if you can, as fast as you can and never run in a straight line. - If you are in a classroom/studio/shop the senior employee/faculty member should immediately lock students and themselves in the room (if possible),

+- and cover any windows or openings that have a direct line of sight into adjacent hallways.
+Keep everyone together.
+If you are in the hallway seek shelter in the nearest securable room, lock the room and cover the windows. - If you are at an outdoor unsecured area, seek shelter in the nearest building, locate a securable room, lock yourself in the room and close off the windows. - Never arbitrarily activate a building alarm to evacuate a building unless directed to do so by Campus Safety, as this may alert the intruder of pending response activities, and worsen the situation